Martin Albrechtsen: Derby County

 After failing to agree terms with West Brom on a new deal, Albrechsten joined Derby County on a Bosman free transfer, signing a two-year contract with the club on 30 June 2008.
 In the process he became manager Paul Jewell's eighth signing of the season.
-Albrechtsen made his debut for Derby in a 1–0 home defeat to Doncaster Rovers on the opening day of the 2008–09 season, and in September scored his first goal for the club, against Cardiff City and netted his second in the next match, a 2–0 win at Q.P.R.
+Albrechtsen made his debut for Derby in a 1–0 home defeat to Doncaster Rovers on the opening day of the 2008–09 season, and in September scored his first goal for the club, against Cardiff City and netted his second in the next match, a 2–0 win at Queens Park Rangers.
 Albrechtsen's fine start to his Derby career saw him nominated for the September Championship Player of the Month award, though he lost out to Reading's Kevin Doyle.
 The following month he underwent a hernia operation and kept him away from first team action for around a month.
 On his return from injury, he slotted back into the defence and on 18 February he played in his 300th career league game against Blackpool at Pride Park.
 He quickly fell out of favour with new manager Nigel Clough, however, and his contract at the club was cancelled by mutual consent on 30 August 2009.
 After a few days joining FC Midtjylland, Albrechtsen revealed the motives behind his decision to part ways with Derby County.
 He claimed to have been annoyed at being handed a number of fines by Clough for breaches of club rules like doing interviews without permission.

 FC Midtjylland

-After being released from Derby County, FC Midtjylland announced the club have signed FC Midtjylland on a free transfer and returned to Denmark after spending 5 years in England.
+After being released from Derby County, FC Midtjylland announced the club have signed Albrechtsen on a free transfer and returned to Denmark after spending 5 years in England.
 Following his move, Albrechtsen was given a number 5 shirt.
 Albrechtsen made his debut in a FC Midtjylland shirt against FC Nordsjælland on 12 September 2009 in a 2–0 loss.
 Albrechtsen scored his first goal for the club against Aalborg BK in a 3–2 win on 2 May 2010.
 In his first season, Albrechtsen made 21 appearances and scoring 1.
 In his second season, Albrechtsen scored his first of the season against Silkeborg IF in a 2–1 win on 27 November 2010 and scored his second of the season against F.C.
 Copenhagen in a 5–2 loss on 19 May 2011.
 Albrechtsen made 20 appearances and scoring 2.